 Cruciferous vegetables (think broccoli, cauliflower, kale, bok choy, arugula, Brussels sprouts, cabbage, radishes, turnips) also have amazing anti-cancer and estrogen-blocking properties.
 Their distinctive sulfur smell comes from a compound that kills cancer cells in their tracks, so this is a class of vegetables that should be on everyone’s plate.

 How much?
 Aim for a generous 2 ½ cup serving each day.
 Because some of their beneficial phytochemicals are more available when they’re cooked, and others when they’re eaten raw, eat a variety, and mix up how you prepare them too.
+For example, Dr. Funk starts her day with 2 cups of raw dark leafy greens added to her smoothie.

 4. Citrus Fruits